 An estate agent’s valuation will also help you set the value of your home.
 They will use their expert local knowledge of the property market to price your home, looking at similar properties in the area, too.
 You will need to compare at least 3 estate agents valuations when it comes to selling your home.

 A Valuation Report is not as detailed as the other survey types available, simply providing you with an overall valuation of the property and any obvious defects that could affect the price.
 It will not highlight any hidden problems which is why a Homebuyers Survey is often recommended.
 You can even ask for a valuation alongside the Homebuyers Report, ensuring you get more for your money.

 The valuation will be based on the surveyor's knowledge of comparable prices concerning the local area and other research.
 The surveyor will only note down any obvious defects or damage that will affect the property’s price.
 Unlike the other survey types, you will not be advised on any maintenance or repair work needed.
 The condition of the property is observed and visible issues like damp, electrical problems and obvious structural damage are highlighted.
 As it's not as thorough as other inspections, the report is usually only 2-3 pages long.

 The main things the surveyor may look for includes:

-A Valuation Survey will usually cost around £300-400 for an averagely priced house between £100,000 and £249,000.
-As the valuation survey does not touch on anywhere near the depth of its alternatives, it is a fair amount cheaper than them.
-However, taking into consideration the fact that this type of survey is a very basic review of the building and only really gives details specifically on the condition or areas of concern, then it can be considered expensive for what you get.
+A Valuation Report will usually cost around £300-400 for an average house priced between £100,000 and £249,000.
+As the Valuation Survey isn’t anywhere near as thorough and detailed as the other types, it’s a fair amount cheaper than them.
+However, taking into consideration the fact that this type of report is a very basic review of the building and only gives details specifically on the condition, then it can be considered as rather expensive for what you get.

 |Price of Property||Avg.
 Cost of Valuation Survey|